Green-Software-Foundation/if/docs/implementations/sci-e.md

 `sci-e` is a model that simply sums up the contributions to a component's energy use.
 The model retunrs `energy` which is used as the input to the `sci-o` model that calculates operational emissions for the component.

+## Model name

+IF recognizes the SCI-E model as `sci-e`

+## Parameters

+### Model config

+None

+### Observations
+At least one of:
+- `energy-cpu`: energy used by the CPU, in kWh
+- `enmergy-memory`: energy used by memory, in kWh
+- `energy-gpu`: energy used by GPU, in kWh
+- `energy-network`: energy used to handle network traffic, in kWh

+plus the following required:
+- `timestamp`: a timestamp for the observation
+- `duration`: the amount of time, in seconds, that the observation covers.

+## Returns

+- `energy`: the sum of all energy components, in kWh

 ## Calculation

 `energy` is calculated as the sum of the energy due to CPU usage, energy due to network trafic, energy due to memory and energy due to GPU usage.